-The composite reliability value shown in the table above meets the requirements, which is greater than 0.7.
-The reliability test is also seen in the Cronbach's alpha values presented in Table 5.
+The composite reliability value shown in the table above has met the requirements, which is more than 0.7.
+The reliability test is also seen from Cronbach's alpha values presented in Table 5 below.

 Table 6.
 Cronbach's Alpha Values